 Long known as the “City of Ships,” Bath finds its identity in shipbuilding.
 From its architecture and cultural offerings to its urban downtown, Bath’s shipbuilding roots define its character.
-Walk Bath’s streets and admire the seaport’s tree-lined avenues, graced with classic examples of American architecture or explore the nationally acclaimed Maine Maritime Museum, which offers a variety of exhibits about Maine’s nautical history.
+Walk Bath’s streets and admire the seaport’s tree-lined avenues, graced with classic examples of American architecture.
+Or explore the nationally acclaimed Maine Maritime Museum, which offers a variety of exhibits about Maine’s nautical history.

 Maine Maritime Museum

 Long known as the "City of Ships," Bath has a centuries-old shipbuilding tradition.
 Shipyards line its river's edge and Bath-built vessels sail the seas of the world.
 Bath is home to the nationally acclaimed Maine Maritime Museum, which offers a variety of exhibits on Maine's nautical history.
 Take a guided or self-guided tour of the museum and experience Maine's rich seafaring history.
 From watercraft and lobstering to shipbuilding and sea trade, hear stories about dangerous voyages to distant lands, see how a shipbuilder's family lived during the 1890s, and discover the fascinating lore surrounding Maine's maritime culture.